telerik/kendo-ui-core/docs/api/javascript/ui/treeview.md

 ### expandPath

-Expands all nodes to a given element.
+Expands all nodes from a provided path array, including the last node.
 Nodes may be loaded from a remote end-point.

 #### Parameters